-First-time mums-to-be usually have a vision about what their baby would look like once born.
+First-time mums-to-be usually have a vision of what their baby would look like once born.
+But did they factor in baby acne?
+We think not.

 An adorable little face, perfect fingers and toes and petal-smooth skin are just a few of the features mums-to-be dream about.
 And dreams turn to reality when the new mummy sees her little one’s cute face and tiny digits… but when it comes to smooth newborn skin, a parent’s hopes may be dashed more often than not.